Technical blogging is a great way to share your expertise while building a potentially valuable…

 While best known as a magazine, Wired hosts several blogs, such as the popular Threat Level blog focusing on security.
 You’ll get the latest in tech news, science news, and geek culture.

 This site caters to true tech enthusiasts, those who try to bring the best performance out of everything from their smartphones to their PCs.
 This blog offers plenty of tutorials on things like privacy settings and how to tweak the latest version of Windows to your liking.
 It’s great for those who are way above the “For Dummies” books in their skill levels.

 Website: The Mary Sue

-While it seems that geek cutlure might be a boy’s club, The Mary Sue, named after the much-loathed fanfiction archetype, offers a much-needed feminist take on geeky pop culture like science fiction movies or comic books.
+While it seems that geek culture might be a boy’s club, The Mary Sue, named after the much-loathed fanfiction archetype, offers a much-needed feminist take on geeky pop cultures like science fiction movies or comic books.

 Website: Newegg Blog

 Savvy shoppers know that Newegg is one of the best places to buy electronics, but did you know that the shopping site also maintains a blog?
 This blog highlights a lot of the products the company sells, from PC parts to drones.
 It’s also a good example of using a blog for marketing.

 Laughing Squid is a web hosting service based in San Francisco that caters to artists.
 It also hosts a blog of its own that highlights the best and weirdest stuff on the web at the moment.